Fraenkelufer Synagogue: The community since its rededication in 1959

 On April 22, 1959, the former side wing of the synagogue was consecrated again, after significant reconstruction and has since been used for prayers and community life.
 There, rabbis of different affiliations take turns, from liberal to orthodox.
 In the beginning, the community of prayer consisted of survivors and returnees.
 Many of them lived and worked in the immediate vicinity of the synagogue.
 Over the years, immigrants from different countries also joined, and in the 1980s and 1990s, many immigrants came from the former Soviet Union.
 From the mid-2000s, the congregants became even more diverse and international: Many young Israelis, North and South Americans, people from different European countries and beyond have made Kreuzberg and Neukölln - and with it the Fraenkelufer Synagogue - their new home.

 In 2012 the Friends of the Fraenkelufer Synagogue (Freunde der Synagoge Fraenkelufer e.
 V.) was founded by supporters and members in order to actively shape community life and to organize cultural and educational events.
-The community has grown so much that the reconstruction of the original synagogue building as a Jewish community and cultural center is now being planned.
+The community has grown so much that the reconstruction of the original synagogue building as a Jewish community and cultural center is planned.

-Planned Reconstruction
+Planned reconstruction

 The synagogue is to be completely rebuilt in its original location in Kreuzberg.
 The project represents the first time that a fully complete reconstruction of a synagogue that was destroyed during the Nazi period in Berlin will come to fruition.
 Other projects in the city to date are partial or considered renovations.

 On the initiative of the SPD Politician Raed Saleh, the Förderverein Jüdisches Zentrum Synagoge Fraenkelufer e.V. set up a board of trustees that will deal intensively with the reconstruction.
 The 20-person committee attaches great importance to the fact that the new synagogue is based on the architectural style of the previous building.
 The committee includes Raed Saleh, Monika Herrmann, Michael Müller, as well as representatives of the Jewish and Muslim communities and people from business and the media.
-In order to actually make progress, donations must first be raised and the population's understanding of this reconstruction must be deepened, especially in times of increasing anti-Semitism.
-The laying of the foundation stone is planned for 2023, 85 years after the destruction in the night of the pogrom.
+Fundraising and engagement with the general community of the need for the reconstruction has commenced.
+The laying of the foundation stone was planned for 2023, 85 years after the destruction in the night of the pogrom.
 Completion is planned for the 110th anniversary of the synagogue in 2026.